brouwern/BIOSCI_0160_syllabus/01_content_units.Rmd

 # Course Units

-The course is divided into 3 Units  Each part will have 2 Parts There will be 1 exam for each Unit of the course.
+The course is divided into **3 Units.**  Each Unit will be split into 2 Parts.

+There will be 1 exam for each of the 3 Units of the course.

-The first 3 part will be focused on
+The first 3 Units will be focused on

 * molecular genetics
 * mutation